 It has been beyond refreshing to our souls.
 Our little girls love going!!
 They know there is a place for them – a place where people love them, accept them and want them!!
 Our bigger kids are loving it as well!!

 So what’s the background behind In His Image ministries of Highlands Church?
-About 11 years ago a family came to Pastor Les and said, “We won’t be attending together anymore.
+About 11 years ago a family came to the then-Pastor and said, “We won’t be attending together anymore.
 It’s gotten too hard with our son.
 One of us will stay home and we will rotate weeks.”
-Pastor Les said, “That’s not okay!
+The Pastor responded, “That’s not okay!
 And if your family is feeling this, there has to be families in our community who are struggling also with this!”

 What an incredible pastoral response – sounds like something Jesus would say!!